-Julia Craven is a lifelong creator, tracing her origins to the days spent on her great-grandmother's living room floor.
+Julia Craven is a lifelong creator, tracing her origins to the days spent creating on her great-grandmother's living room floor.
 From crafting vision boards to sketching magazine layouts and penning novellas, her innate creativity blossomed early.
 Today, she remains a passionate and empathetic storyteller, known for her meticulous attention to detail and willingness to call it like she sees it.

 In 2019, Julia merged her personal health experiences with her professional acumen at Slate Magazine.
 With the first four years of her journalism career dedicated to the complex intersection of racism and politics at HuffPost, she recognized her evolving purpose—to delve thoughtfully into health and well-being, particularly within Black communities.
+Most recently, she did this work as the senior writer and editor at New America's Better Life Lab.

 Professional Accomplishments